born2net/studio-lite/README.md

 - Includes jQuery, Underscore as base libs
 - Powered by Bootstrap using responsive design for phones, tablets and desktops
 - Runs with require js for on demand modulated loading
-- Driven using Soap API and includes Helper SDK (Pepper)
+- Driven using Soap API and includes Helper SDK
-- Uses a local msdb (database) through Pepper for offline work
+- Uses a local msdb (database) through SDK for offline work
 - Available as obfuscated and raw source
 - Support available through the MediaSignage support forum